tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 The TAs should walk around the classroom to assist students with the database upload.

 ### 3. Instructor Do: Aggregate Functions, Aliases, and Grouping (10 min)

+In this activity, students will learn how to use aggregate functions, aliases, and groupby operations to analyze data on a higher-level or aggregated perspective.

 Open the [slideshow](https://docs.google.com/presentation/d/1uegNjJniwluj1P1nUUfwF2-981xcwlmdR_Hh9m92Nts/edit#slide=id.g584fa64c5f_1_1) and review the following: